commerce-docs/devdocs-archive/guides/v2.1/extension-dev-guide/cache/page-caching/private-content.md

 <?xml version="1.0"?>
 <!--
 /**
- * Copyright © 2016 Magento.
+ * Copyright &copy; 2016 Magento.
 All rights reserved.
  * See COPYING.txt for license details.
  */
 -->